Description

 1. Grace That Forgives and Releases

 Jesus’ statement, “Neither do I condemn you,” embodies the grace that forgives all who come to Him with a repentant heart.
-It’s a reminder that there is no condemnation for those who are in Christ Jesus (Romans 8:1).
+It reminds us that there is no condemnation for those who are in Christ Jesus (Romans 8:1).
 This forgiveness isn’t based on our worthiness but on God’s mercy, and it frees us from the guilt and penalty of sin.
 Forgiveness is foundational, but it’s also an invitation to begin a new, empowered life.

 2. A Call to Righteousness